Skip to content

 JUDAH FOLKMAN AWARD IN VASCULAR BIOLOGY PRESENTED BY NAVBO

 The Judah Folkman Award is a mid-career award.
 At the time of the Award, nominees will be between 3 and 15 years of their first faculty appointment (Assistant Professor or in non-academia, Staff Scientist or equivalent).
-Therefore, a nominee's initial faculty appointment must be between 2007 and 2019 for the 2022 award.

 In recognition of the breadth of Dr. Folkman's interests and his many contributions to vascular biology, the award will not be limited to the field of angiogenesis per se, but will encompass the full range of original research in vascular biology.
-Awardee will have made a significant impact on the field through his/her original research accomplishments.
+Awardee will have made a significant impact on the field through their original research accomplishments.

 Past Recipients include: